ministryofjustice/rd-service-catalogue/CONTRIBUTING.md

 tests.
 For more, see
 [How to invoke pytest](https://docs.pytest.org/en/stable/how-to/usage.html).

+Test coverage is measured using the `coverage` package.
+To generate a report, first run the test suite:

+`coverage run -m pytest`

+Then generate a report:

+`coverage report`

+For a more detailed view of coverage in files, you can generate a coverage HTML report:

+`coverage html`

+Then open the site rendered to the `htmlcov` directory:

+`open ./htmlcov/index.html`

 ### To build the site:

 1. Configure a virtual environment with python 3.12.